seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

 # KMS

-- Fargate is also briefly explained and his section on KMS
-- Gotta watch those lectures.
-The concept of Customer Master Keys and Envelope Keys were definitely there
+### Envelope Encryption
+- unencrypted data is encrypted using plaintext Data key.
+Data key is further encrypted using plaintext master key.
+Plaintext master key is securely stored in KMS and known as Customer Master Keys
+-

 # IAM